Across the Ditch: Three key differences between Australian and NZ employment law

 Unlike in Australia, where a statutory minimum employment period must be served by an employee before they're eligible to bring an unfair dismissal claim, NZ employees can raise a personal grievance for unjustified dismissal regardless of their length of service.
 An employee includes any individual “intending to work”, so an employee yet to commence in their role can even bring a claim (unusual, but not impossible).

-There is an exception: trial periods of up to 90 days are available to small-to-medium-sized employers (generally speaking, employers who employ fewer than 20 employees), with specific requirements applying as to how they are drafted and the timing as to when they are signed.
+There is an exception: where the employer has upfront written agreement with the employee that a trial period (of up to 90 days) will apply, although it's important to note that specific requirements apply as to how the trial period provision must be written and the timing as to when it's agreed.
 When drafted and signed properly, a valid trial period provision will permit the employer to give notice of termination during the trial period, in which case the employee is prevented from bringing an unjustified dismissal grievance in respect of the termination.

 In the absence of a valid trial period provision, employers in NZ should therefore manage any termination, performance or misconduct issue in respect of newer employees with no less vigilance as they should with longstanding employees.
 While length of service may impact the extent of remedies available to an aggrieved employee, it shouldn’t be assumed that the obligations to consult and follow a fair process are any less applicable in respect of newer staff.